cynthia-a-clifford/cynthia-a-clifford.Github.io/aboutme.md

 👍🏻 Needed to continue learning with upskilling - started Google’s Data Analytics Career Certificate and then completed the Data Analytics Accelerator Program.

-💥 Learned the tools of data analysis: Excel/Sheets, Tableau, R, SQL, and Python, applied them to projects, and built a portfolio.
+💥 Learned the tools of data analysis: **Excel/Sheets, Tableau, R, SQL, and Python**, applied them to projects, and built a portfolio.

 🤓 The combination of my improving tech skills and my analysis and presentation skills will enable me to make a strong contribution to a company.